 - One Frog Raccoon Strawberry comic featuring a Take That! to a John Kricfalusi expy had him put Strawberry on his enemies list simply for her calling him out on his arrogance, alongside other, more successful contemporaries including Trey Parker and Matt Stone, Bruce Timm and anyone who draws in Cal-Arts style.

 - Grrl Power: Sydney has "the List," where she writes down everyone and everything that attacks her.
 She tends to anthropomorphize random annoyances.
 One thing that ends up on the List a lot is her tube that she carries everywhere, soon revealed to be filled with the Clingy MacGuffins that she's hiding, but that can't get more than a certain distance from her.
 It causes her a lot of problems.
 One of her early signs of Character Development is when Math beats her in a spar, she takes out the List... and she puts it away without writing his name down.

 - The Simpsons:

-- Moe has an enemies list - actually, it's the same list as Richard Nixon's but with Nixon's name crossed off and Moe's written in.
+- In "Homer's Enemy", Moe has an enemies list - actually, it's the same list as Richard Nixon's but with Nixon's name crossed off and Moe's written in.
 Moe puts Barney on the list for pointing that out.